Robust Investment-Driven Insurance Pricing and Liquidity Management: Theoretical Framework

 With model uncertainty, each insurer’s optimization problem deviates from \eqref{Benchmark Optimization Objective} and is evaluated under the subjective measure $\mathbb{Q}^h$, incorporating a penalty term that reflects the insurer’s preference for robustness against model misspecification.
 Following the variational preferences framework of \citet{anderson2003quartet}, \citet{maccheroni2006ambiguity}, and \citet{maccheroni2006dynamic}, the insurer’s objective can be written as:

 where $\mathcal{Q}$ denotes the set of admissible probability measures $\mathbb{Q}^h$, and $\mathcal{K}(\mathbb{Q}^h)$ captures the entropy cost of model distortion:

 This term represents a discounted, state-weighted relative entropy between $\mathbb{Q}^h$ and the reference model $\mathbb{P}$, where $\Theta_t$ determines the sensitivity to model perturbations (i.e., the cost of distortion).
+The components $h^I$ and $h^S$ are the worst-case drift distortions for the insurance and financial risk factors, respectively.
 The insurer’s value function, denoted by $v(m, M)$, depends jointly on the individual liquid reserves $m$ and the aggregate capacity $M$.
 In the following analysis, we aim to eliminate one of these state variables to simplify the characterization of equilibrium.

 For tractability, we assume that $\Theta_t(m_t) = \theta m_t$, where $\theta > 0$ measures the overall degree of concern for robustness.\footnote{Equivalently, $1/\theta$ captures the degree of ambiguity aversion \citep{maccheroni2006ambiguity, maccheroni2006dynamic}, such that a larger $\theta$ corresponds to lower aversion to model uncertainty.} It yields two useful implications.
 First, the entropy cost is proportional to the insurer’s liquid reserves, which is economically intuitive since larger insurers incur greater distortion costs.
 Second, it preserves the homogeneity of the optimization problem \eqref{Robust Optimization Objective} in $(m, x, \mathrm{d}\delta, \mathrm{d}i)$, implying that the value function must also be homogeneous of degree one in $m$.
 Accordingly, we posit that the value function takes the form $v(m, M) = m u(M)$, where $u(M)$ represents the market-to-book ratio of each insurer, identical across the industry in equilibrium.
 Conceptually, $u(M)$ can be interpreted as the insurance analogue of Tobin’s $q$ ratio.